Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/demos/careroom/README.md

 ## Domain

 In this demo we simulate a hospital room or healthcare facility and use voice to control some of the devices in the room - The television, air-conditioning, blinds and wall lamp.
-The dialog is similar to the one in the hospitality demo, just different visuals
+The dialog is similar to the one in the hospitality demo, just different visual

 ## Example sentences